 Eligible Missouri State undergraduate students majoring in Child and Family Development and Early Childhood Education may apply for preliminary acceptance into the Early Childhood and Family Studies program after admission requirements for the accelerated master's option have been satisfied.
 Once accepted, students will be able to take 12 hours of graduate-level courses that apply to both their undergraduate and graduate programs (Mixed Credit).
-See the Graduate Catalog or further information.
+Refer to the Graduate Catalog for more information.

 For courses to be designated as Mixed Credit, the graduate advisor, undergraduate department head, and Graduate College dean must approve by signing the Permission for Mixed Credit form.
 This form must be provided to the Office of the Registrar in Carrington Hall 320 no later than the end of the Change of Schedule Period for the semester.